TRedzepagic/compositelogger/README.md

 ## How to run

 ### Cloning
-You can "git clone" my repo with :
+You can "git clone" my repo with (Entire repository):

 ```
 "git clone https://github.com/TRedzepagic/compositelogger.git"
 ```

-### Module functionality :
+### Module functionality
+Using go modules :

 ```
-Download "main.go"
+Download "main.go" to a folder with your name of choice
 Execute these commands :

 "go mod init "foldername"